It's the most wonderful time of the year.

 Unless you’re in a relationship and it’s creeping up on December 11th.

-Today is is, statistically speaking, the greatest day of reckoning in the calendar year - the day you’re most likely to initiate or find yourself on the receiving end of being dumped.
+Tomorrow is, statistically speaking, the greatest day of reckoning in the calendar year - the day you’re most likely to initiate or find yourself on the receiving end of being dumped.

 In fact, breakups peak during the entire week of December 11th.